tropxy/intec-custom-bsp/README.md

 $ openssl req -x509 -newkey rsa:4096 -nodes -keyout demo.key.pem -out demo.cert.pem -subj "/O=rauc Inc./CN=rauc-demo"
 ```

-It is then necessary to tell RAUC where to look for the keys.
+In order to sign the update bundle, it is necessary to tell RAUC where to look for the keys.
 That can be achieved by setting the keys path in one of the project configuration files.
 For example, the following can be added to `meta-in-tech-sc/conf/machine/tarragon.conf`:

 ```shell
 RAUC_KEY_FILE = "<absolute_path>/cert/demo.key.pem"
 RAUC_CERT_FILE = "<absolute_path>/cert/demo.cert.pem"
 ```

+(I am not too sure about this step...I think this can be skipped and be done in the device target already after
+the bundle is created, but before its installation!):
 The `demo.cert.pem` needs to be added to the Yocto image, in `/etc/rauc/` of the target system and to be linked to the keyring.pem:

 ```shell